Intuit

 INTU Fundamental Analysis

-Revenue growth remains robust, with the latest Q2 FY2026 revenue of $4.65 billion representing a 17.36% year-over-year increase, and segment data shows the Global Business Solutions segment ($3.16 billion) is the primary growth driver, significantly larger than the Consumer segment ($1.49 billion).
-Profitability is strong and margins are expanding, as evidenced by a net income of $693 million in Q2, a gross margin of 78.91%, and an operating margin that improved to 18.38% from 13.75% in the prior quarter, indicating effective cost management and operating leverage.
-The balance sheet and cash flow position is healthy, with a manageable debt-to-equity ratio of 0.34, robust free cash flow of $6.84 billion on a TTM basis, and a return on equity of 19.63%, demonstrating the company's ability to fund operations and growth internally while maintaining financial flexibility.
+Revenue growth remains robust, with the most recent quarterly revenue of $4.65 billion representing a 17.36% year-over-year increase; segment data shows the Global Business Solutions segment ($3.16 billion) is the primary growth driver, significantly larger than the Consumer segment ($1.49 billion), indicating the company's strategic pivot toward serving business customers is bearing fruit.
+The company is highly profitable, posting net income of $693 million for the quarter with a strong gross margin of 78.91% and an operating margin of 18.38%; margins have expanded significantly from the year-ago quarter where operating income was $593 million on revenue of $3.96 billion, demonstrating improved operating leverage and cost control.
+The balance sheet and cash flow position are solid, with a manageable debt-to-equity ratio of 0.34, a current ratio of 1.36 indicating sufficient short-term liquidity, and robust annualized free cash flow of $6.84 billion; the strong free cash flow, coupled with a return on equity of 19.63%, shows the company generates ample cash to fund growth, return capital to shareholders, and maintain financial flexibility.

 Quarterly Revenue